 - Person seems stiff, unsteady or unusually slow.

-At Live Free Home Health Care, we know firsthand the challenges associated with caring for a loved one with Parkinson’s.
+At Live Free Home Health Care, a provider of home care in Laconia and the surrounding areas, we know firsthand the challenges associated with caring for a loved one with Parkinson’s.
 To find out more about how we can help your loved one with Parkinson’s in the Lakes Region and Central New Hampshire, call us at 603-217-0149.